Property agents and self-managing landlords must register for Rental Bonds Online by 30 January 2017

 At the beginning of the tenancy, the tenant can be required to pay the first 2 weeks' rent.
 This is not another form of bond.
 The tenant is simply paying their rent in advance, meaning that no rent is due until 2 weeks have passed.
 Besides a rental bond and 2 weeks' rent in advance, you cannot ask the tenant for any other money at the start of a tenancy.

-If you have employed an agent to manage your property, they should lodge the bond on your behalf.
-However, if you are acting as a self-managing landlord, you are responsible for lodging the bond with NSW Fair Trading.
+If you have employed an agent to manage your property, they should arrange the bond lodgement process on your behalf, either through Rental Bonds Online or the paper-based process.
+However, if you are acting as a self-managing landlord, you are responsible for managing the bond lodgement process with NSW Fair Trading.

 You can currently lodge a bond either through a paper-based process or through Rental Bonds Online.
-Rental Bonds Online was introduced in July 2015 and is a new service for tenants, agents and private landlords to lodge, manage and refund rental bond money more securely and easily.
-You can visit the Rental Bonds Online for private landlords web page for further information.
+Rental Bonds Online is a service for tenants, agents and self-managing landlords to lodge, manage and refund rental bond money more securely and easily.
+You can visit the Rental Bonds Online for self-managing landlords page on the Fair Trading website for more information.

 If letting and managing the property yourself, you have 10 working days to lodge the bond with Fair Trading.
 You will receive confirmation (with the bond number) from Fair Trading once the bond is processed.